gittyget/Become-a-Professional/README.md

 ## How You Should Improve?
 - The only real way to improve is to keep practicing.
-Even if you are scared of messing up your dog's beatiful hair, just remember that <mark>hair grows back</mark> and they probably ==don't mind how they look== anyways!
+Even if you are scared of messing up your dog's beatiful hair, just remember that <mark>hair grows back</mark> and they probably <mark>don't mind how they look</mark> anyways!
 ### Here's A Before And After Of My Dog 😊